microsounds/microsounds.github.io/.src/index.md

 ![header]({DOC_ROOT}/static/starry.png)

 ### About me
-There isn't much to say about myself, you can call me `microsounds` if you want.
+This is my little sanctuary where I bottle up the unix computer zealot in me, you can call me `microsounds` if you want.

 I like ~~muted pastels,~~ starry night skies, people watching and the unix programming environment.
 I like to have [this album][album] in the background sometimes.